 - ⏰ Postpone all the unimportant tasks to a later week for reconsideration (

-The Today screen allows for you to focus on what matters.
+The Agenda screen allows for you to focus on what matters.
 However, sometimes you might be working on something and switching to the Routine app to check your next meeting or tasks for the day can feel like a waste of time.

 SPACE) hotkey and get important productivity information that you need: the list of your tasks for the day and your upcoming events.